ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/faceted-search.markdown

 ## Step 1

+Create an index to work against, this can be setup like so:

+{CODE step_2@Indexes\Querying\FacetedSearch.cs /}

+## Step 2

-You need to setup your facet definitions and store them in RavenDB as a document, like so:
+Next you need to setup your facet definitions:

 {CODE step_1@Indexes\Querying\FacetedSearch.cs /}